Spherical harmonics method for computing the image stress due to a spherical void: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful for the help from Dr. Chao Pu (AK Steel Corp) in setting up the dislocation-void interaction FEM simulation in ABAQUS, and useful discussions about the spherical harmonics analysis with Dr. Yang Zhou (Department of Mathematics, Stanford University).
+This work was supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award No. DE-SC0010412.

-\section{Spherical Harmonic Coefficients for Fundamental Elasticity Solutions}
+\section{Spherical harmonic coefficients for fundamental elasticity solutions}

 In section~\ref{sec:method}, we express the displacement potential $\bm{\psi}^{(K)}$, the corresponding $\bm{u}^{(K)}$, $\bm{\sigma}^{(K)}$ and $\bm{T}^{(K)}$ fields in terms of the product of a pre-factor $f(r)$ and a radius-independent part $U^K_j(\theta,\varphi)$, $S^K_{ij}(\theta,\varphi)$, $F^K_j(\theta,\varphi)$ in equations~(\ref{eqn:displacement_solution},\ref{eqn:stress_solution},\ref{eqn:traction_solution}).
 These radius independent functions can then be represented as linear combinations of spherical harmonic functions, for example equation~(\ref{eqn:SH_decompose_U}).
 In this section, we will show how we obtain the expansion coefficients $\hat{U}^K_{jl'm'}$, $\hat{S}^K_{ijl'm'}$, $\hat{F}^K_{jl'm'}$ starting from the spherical harmonics representation of displacement potential $\bm{\psi}^{(K)}$.
 These functions are implemented in ShElastic toolbox and the coefficients up to $l_{\max}=40$ are pre-calculated and saved as a sparse matrix.